jerometerry/potassium/README.md

 High, Medium and Low priority actions are run when the Transaction is closed when the operation that requested the Transaction completes.

+**Rank** - Rank is used to determine the order to execute High priority items in a Transaction.
+A lower priority value executes before a higher priority, as is typically with Priority Queues.

-**Rank** - A Rank is assigned to an Event, with a default priority of zero.
+A Rank is assigned to an Event, with a default priority of zero.
 A Rank has an operation to add a superior, with a class invariant that all superiors must have a higher priority than their subordinates.

+An Events Rank can be modified (increased) when it registers itself to listen to another Event.
+The listeners rank should be higher than the source rank, so that the source rank High operations in a Transaction execute before those of their listeners.

 The Rank of an Event is used when registering High priority actions on a Transaction, as a means to ensure actions are run on a priority basis.